labsisouleimen/Pizza-Chain-System-Showcase/README.md

 ---
 > **Note:** This is a private commercial project.
 The source code is hidden to protect intellectual property.
 > ---

+## 📜 License
+This project is licensed under the **MIT License** - meaning you can freely use, modify, and distribute it, provided you give credit to the original author.

+---

 ## 📩 Contact Me
 Have questions or interested in this system?
 Let's connect!